WindTakeMeNorth/Seasonality_in_the_US_Housing_Market/README.md

 University: University College London
 Year: 2024

-📌 Project Overview
+🔍 Overview
-The U.S. housing market follows a predictable seasonal cycle.
-Prices and turnover rates peak in spring and summer (April–September), then decline in autumn and winter (October–March).
-These cycles are persistent, visible across regions, and challenge traditional microeconomic theory.

-This project aims to empirically measure this seasonality, identify its geographical variation, and investigate the economic, political, cultural, and behavioral forces that sustain it.
-Surprisingly, prices and sales volumes often rise and fall together, which goes against the expected price-demand relationship.
-This “in-phase” movement raises questions about search frictions, asymmetric information, and behavioral biases in the housing market.

-By applying time-series econometric tools and exploring the broader theoretical literature, this study offers both academic insight and practical implications for buyers, sellers, and policymakers.
+This study investigates the seasonal dynamics of the U.S. housing market using econometric time-series decomposition and cross-sectional geographical comparison.
+Each year, both prices and turnover rates rise significantly during the second and third quarters (April–September) and fall during the first and fourth quarters (October–March).
+These synchronized patterns defy traditional price-demand theory, which predicts an inverse relationship between price and volume.

+The project:

+Validates the existence of seasonality using unadjusted monthly housing market data.

+Applies seasonal decomposition techniques to isolate trend, seasonal, and irregular components.

+Implements formal statistical testing procedures to evaluate the statistical significance of seasonal effects.

+Provides theoretical interpretations for the "in-phase" movement of prices and transaction volumes.

+The findings offer practical implications for market participants and policymakers and provide new insights into the interaction of behavioral, institutional, and macroeconomic factors that shape real estate cycles.

-📊 Objectives
+🎯 Objectives
-Establish seasonal trends in house prices and turnover across the U.S.

-Compare how these trends differ by region and time

-Explain the observed patterns using theoretical and empirical economic literature
+Empirically verify the presence of seasonality in U.S. housing prices and turnover.

+Identify and interpret regional heterogeneity in seasonal behavior.

+Theoretically analyze the joint movement of price and volume during seasonal cycles.

+Link observed patterns to factors such as school calendars, climate, elections, and cultural preferences.

-📁 Data Sources
+📂 Data Sources
-Federal Housing Financing Agency (FHFA): Monthly price index
+Federal Housing Finance Agency (FHFA)

+Monthly house price index (purchase-only, not seasonally adjusted)

-U.S. Census Bureau:
+U.S. Census Bureau

-Homes sold and for sale (since 1963–1973 by region)
+Number of new single-family houses sold and for sale (monthly, from 1963; regional data from 1973)

 Median and average sale prices

-Construction stages

-Financing types
+Sales by construction stage

+Sale prices by region and type of financing

+Note: Turnover rate is computed as the monthly ratio of houses sold to those listed for sale.

-🧪 Methodology
+🧠 Methodology
-Seasonal Extraction
+1. Seasonal Decomposition

-X-13 ARIMA-SEATS decomposition
+X-13ARIMA-SEATS: Extracts deterministic seasonal factors from raw time series

+STL decomposition: Applied for robustness check across disaggregated series

-Formal Seasonality Tests
+2. Formal Tests for Seasonality

-Parametric F-Test

-Kruskal–Wallis Test (non-parametric)

-Moving Seasonality Test (Two-way ANOVA)
+F-Test: Tests equality of monthly means under ANOVA framework

+Kruskal–Wallis Test: Non-parametric alternative to the F-test

+Moving Seasonality Test: Evaluates seasonal stability using a two-way ANOVA

-Chow Test: Detects structural breaks across seasons
+Chow Test: Detects structural breaks between seasonal regimes

-Visualization

-Line plots, vector plots, and geographical comparisons
+3. Cross-Sectional Analysis
+Inter-regional comparison of seasonal amplitudes using normalized indices

+Evaluation of market cyclicality conditional on climate zones, school calendars, and electoral cycles

-🧠 Economic Rationale
+🧾 Economic Interpretations
-“Prices rise when demand increases.
-But why do prices and sales rise together?”
-— A paradox tackled in Hot and Cold Markets (Novy-Marx, 2009)

-Supporting Theories
+The observed “in-phase” movement of prices and volume is explained using several theoretical channels:

 Search Frictions

-Turnover accelerates in hot seasons due to greater market liquidity

-Housing search models (Wheaton, 1990) explain timing dynamics
+Search-theoretic models (Wheaton, 1990) show faster matching in high-liquidity periods, amplifying turnover.

 Information Asymmetry

-Sellers strategically list homes to maximize returns during high-visibility periods

-(Hendel & Nevo, 2013)
+Sellers time listings to periods of heightened buyer competition (Hendel & Nevo, 2013), shifting the price-volume frontier.

-Behavioral Economics
+Behavioral Anchoring

-Buyers anchor expectations on seasonal norms (Genesove & Mayer, 2001)
+Buyers use seasonal price expectations as reference points (Genesove & Mayer, 2001), reinforcing cyclical valuation norms.

-📚 Literature Highlights
-Core:

-Novy-Marx (2009) – Hot and Cold Markets

-Search Models & Frictions:

-Wheaton (1990) – Vacancy, Search, and Prices

-Strategic Listings & Information Gaps:

-Hendel & Nevo (2013) – Intertemporal Price Discrimination in Housing

-Anchoring Behavior:

-Genesove & Mayer (2001) – Loss Aversion and Seller Behavior

-Broader Influences:

-Akerlof & Shiller (2010) – Animal Spirits

-Klok & Bond (2024) – U.S. Elections and House Prices

-Fack & Grenet (2010) – School Quality and Home Value

-Full reference list in the thesis 📎

-🔧 Tech Stack
+These effects interact with macro-level uncertainty, electoral cycles (Klok & Bond, 2024), school-year preferences (Fack & Grenet, 2010), and climate seasonality (Valadkhani et al., 2016).

+🧰 Tools & Environment
-Languages: R, Python
+Statistical Languages: R

-Tools: EViews, Excel

-Techniques: Time-series modeling, regression, ANOVA
+Packages Used: seasonal, forecast, zoo, stats, car, ggplot2, dplyr

+Software: EViews (for X-13ARIMA-SEATS backend), RStudio

+📌 Key Results
+Strong seasonal signals confirmed across all variables (prices, volume, turnover)

+Statistically significant differences in seasonal patterns across U.S. regions

+Confirmed presence of countercyclical structural breaks via Chow Tests

+Evidence supports the hypothesis that synchronized seasonal cycles reflect institutional and behavioral dynamics, not classical equilibrium pricing

-📩 Contact
+📫 Contact
-For questions or collaborations:
-📧 yihan.hu.22@ucl.ac.uk
+Email: yihan.hu.22@ucl.ac.uk
-📍 London, UK
+Location: London, United Kingdom